publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch12/schII/m__us_usc_t16_s824i.md

     (b) __Notice, hearing and determination by Commission__

-    Upon receipt of an application under subsection (a) of this section, the Commission shall—
+    Upon receipt of an application under subsection (a), the Commission shall—

         (1) issue notice to each affected State regulatory authority, each affected electric utility, each affected Federal power marketing agency, each affected owner or operator of a cogeneration facility or of a small power production facility, and to the public. <sup>\[1\]</sup>  <sup><sup> 1 So in original.
 The period probably should be a comma. </sup></sup>

         (2) afford an opportunity for an evidentiary hearing, and

-        (3) make a determination with respect to the matters referred to in subsection (c) of this section.
+        (3) make a determination with respect to the matters referred to in subsection (c).

     (c) __Necessary findings__

-    No order may be issued by the Commission under subsection (a) of this section unless the Commission determines that such order—
+    No order may be issued by the Commission under subsection (a) unless the Commission determines that such order—

         (1) is in the public interest,